GashMod-Rey/TiKet/README.md

 # TiKet

-# CGA Final Examination Project
+# Mobile Cross-Platform Programming Final Examination Project

 ### This project is made using Visual Studio Code with HTML, CSS, and TypeScript in React Framework integrated with Ionic-Capacitor to fulfill our Final Term Examination of Mobile Cross-Platform Programming.